Alachua County, Florida

 Alachua County (/əˈlætʃuə/ ə-LATCH-oo-ə) is a county in the north central portion of the U.S. state of Florida.
 As of the 2020 census, the population was 278,468.
-The county seat is Gainesville, the home of the University of Florida since 1906, when the campus opened with 106 students.
+The county seat is Gainesville, the home of the University of Florida.

-Alachua County is part of the Gainesville Metropolitan Statistical Area.
-The county is known for its diverse culture, local music, and artisans.
-Much of its economy revolves around the university, which had nearly 55,000 students in the fall of 2016.

 History

-Prehistory and early european settlements
+Prehistory and early European settlements

 The first people known to have entered the area of Alachua County were Paleo-Indians, who left artifacts in the Santa Fe River basin before 8000 BC.
 Artifacts from the Archaic period (8000 - 2000 BC) have been found at several sites in Alachua County.
 Permanent settlements appeared in what is now Alachua County around 100 AD, as people of the wide-ranging Deptford culture developed the local Cades Pond culture.
 The Cades Pond culture gave way to the Alachua culture around 600 AD.

 The Timucua-speaking Potano tribe lived in the Alachua culture area in the 16th century, when the Spanish entered Florida.
 The Potano were incorporated by the colonists in the Spanish mission system, but new infectious diseases, rebellion, and raids by tribes backed by the English led to severe population declines.
 What is now Alachua County had lost much of its indigenous population by the early 18th century.

 In the 17th century, Francisco Menéndez Márquez, Royal Treasurer for Spanish Florida, established the La Chua ranch on the northern side of what is now known as Payne's Prairie, on a bluff overlooking the Alachua Sink.
 Chua may have been the Timucua language word for sinkhole.
 Lieutenant Diego Peña reported in 1716 that he passed by springs named Aquilachua, Usichua, Usiparachua, and Afanochua while traveling through what is now Suwannee County.
 In the twentieth-century, anthropologist J. Clarence Simpson assumed the named springs were in fact sinkholes.
 The Spanish later called the interior of Florida west of the St. Johns River Tierras de la Chua, which became "Alachua Country" in English.